jrehor/kcc/README.md

 estimated reading time 15yrs

 ## Genesis
-In the beginning was the word, and the computer happened later.
-It is important to discuss a few important questions before we get to write any code in k.
+In the beginning was the word, and computers happened much later.
+It is important to discuss a few subjects before we get to write any code in a computer language called k.

 ### who is k